futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 1. siblings are appended *at the end of* the source vertices: this is what makes the algorithm traversing the input graph breadth-first.
-This is exactly what the second invariant of DFS dictates : visit siblings before the successor.
+This is exactly what the second invariant of BFS dictates : visit siblings before the successor.
-2. the `match` function returns a new graph *without* the current vertex: this is what the first invariant of BFS dictates - visit each vertex exectly once.
+2. the `match` function returns a new graph *without* the current vertex: this is what the first invariant of BFS dictates: traverse each vertex exectly once.
 Since the new graph doesn't contain the current vertex there is no need for keeping track of the visited vertices.
-3. the algorithm is basically the same as the one in `dfs`, the only thing that changes is where siblings are appended: in case of BFS they're appended at the end of the list, in case of DFS in front of it.
+3. the algorithm is mostly the same as `dfs`, the only thing that changes is where siblings are appended: in case of BFS they're appended at the end of the list, in case of DFS in front of it.
 To fully appreciate this it might be useful to think of these algorithms in terms of the defining strategies of the data structures they internally use: LIFO in case of DFS and a FIFO in case of BFS.

 One of the applications of BFS is finding the shortest path in a unweighted graph.
-This time the algorithm chooses a different representation for the spanning forest, the reason is that it's harder to build a tree of nodes because of the way BFS works: **its recursion logic delivers nodes in a top-down fashion whereas the one in DFS delivers them in a bottom-up fashion, which is the natural way of building a tree** [EXPLAIN THIS BETTER].
+This time the paper chooses a different representation for the spanning forest, the reason is that it's harder to build a tree of nodes because of the way BFS works: **its recursion logic delivers nodes in a top-down fashion whereas the one in DFS delivers them in a bottom-up fashion, which is the natural way of building a tree** [EXPLAIN THIS BETTER].
-The paper argues that representation is not that useful in some applications of BFS spanning trees - like for example finding the shortest path between two vertices in a unweighted graph - and that can be achieved representing the spanning tree with a list of paths.
-Let's have a look at the implementation:
+The paper argues that considering some of the applications of BFS spanning trees
+- for example finding the  shortest path between two vertices in a unweighted graph - a list of paths can be used to represent the BFS spanning tree.
+Let's have a look at the implementation of the shortest path algorithm:

 ``` haskell
 import Control.Arrow (first)